 “For an advertiser, the opportunity to always be with their most engaged customers — it’s a unique feature,” Narisetti said.
 “Somebody has actively popped this out.
 They care about it enough that they want it on their desktop.
 As we increasingly think about the portability of our audiences, and that they want to engage with our content and our brand in multiple ways, this is how we’re visualizing our website.”

 This perspective isn’t about occupying new corners of desktop space as much as it is about providing narrow sluices of content tailored to specific yet persistent interests.
 The Wall Street Journal has been experimenting heavily with topic-specific content streams in recent months.
 That includes ongoing coverage areas like the Markets Pulse stream it launched in April.
 But the paper is also streaming coverage of stories and events that aren’t as open-ended, like Facebook’s May 18 IPO offering.
 The Journal closed that stream on June 5.

-Other streams that are still open include coverage of the Europe’s debt crisis, and the Olympic Games.
+Other streams that are still open include coverage of the U.S. presidential election, Europe’s debt crisis, and the Olympic Games.
 (Last week, it opted to stream coverage of the theater shooting in Colorado.
 As of this writing, reporters are still updating that stream regularly.)

 “The underlying principle is the same,” Narisetti said.
 “For a variety of audiences, some of whom might have a very definite prism through which they want to view the day’s events, don’t feel obliged to come back to the full product.”

 We’ve written about the streamification of news before, and how it’s an aesthetic call back to the reverse-chronological blogs of the 1990s.
 But news streams are also structured like something more modern: Twitter.
 Narisetti is active on the site, and he’s told me before he sees its role in the future of journalism as “significant.”